cvmfs/doc-cvmfs/cpt-repo.rst

    -  Run ``cvmfs_server abort`` to clear all changes and start over again

+In order to see the current set of staged changes, use the ``cvmfs_server diff --worktree`` command.

 CernVM-FS supports having more than one repository on a single server machine.
 In case of a multi-repository host, the target repository of a